bp/resqpy/docs/CONTRIBUTING.rst

 We use `flake8 <https://flake8.pycqa.org/en/latest/user/invocation.html>`_ to
 scan for obvious code errors.
-This is automatically run part as part of the CI tests, and can also be ran locally with:
+This is automatically run part as part of the CI tests, and can also be run locally with:

 .. code:: bash